Human Movement Habits for Your Best Healthspan

 5. Keep a Healthy Weight

-6. Social Support Network with Purpose
+6. Social Support Network and Purpose

 7. Minimize Toxin Exposures (food, water, air, environment)